 For example, you have a 5 and a 6 in your initial hand.
 That means the value of your hand makes 11.
-There is no chance you will get busted if you hit, and you shouldn’t stand because 11 is obviously not enough to win the match.
+There is no chance of going bust if you hit once, and you shouldn’t stand because 11 is obviously not enough to win the game.

 Thus, if you hit and get 3, the value of your hand will be 14.
 The best decision here would be to hit again, as the majority of dealers stand on soft 17, so you are likely to lose if you stand.
 You can hit until you get 21 or get busted, and the best solution depends on the value of your hand and the value of the dealer’s hand.
 Below, we will explain the best situations to hit.

 There are situations when hitting in Blackjack will always be a better idea than choosing any other option.
 The tips on hitting below are based on the mathematical calculations of probabilities and can be used both by novice and advanced players.
 Here, we do not consider options like splitting or doubling down:

 - Hit if your initial hand’s value makes 4-11 – the thing about an 11 maximum hand value is you have no other options, except taking one more card.
 The thing is, here you are 100% safe from getting busted and can get a good combination after one or more hits.